Download the Vademecum (PDF) for the PhD Program

 - During the Fall term the student must consult with the PhD Coordinator regarding the membership of the Advisory Committee.
 By the end of December of Year 2, the student should have a full Advisory Committee consisting of a supervisor and two other members.
 The Advisory Committee must be formally approved by the PhD Coordinator.
 By the end of December of Year 2, the student who wishes to activate a JEP agreement should notify this wish to the Center by indicating the external Co-Supervisor as the fourth member of the Advisory Committee.
 No request for activating a JEP agreement made after December of Year 2 will be considered.

 - In this year and subsequent years, the student must meet formally with the members of the Advisory Committee at least once per year and submit an annual advisory report, signed by the supervisor and all members of the Advisory Committee, before the end of April.
 This annual meeting is organized by the student.
 The student should also prepare a CV and a timeline to be shown to the Advisory Committee at the annual meeting and submit them with the report.

-- PhD students entering in September 2021 should pass the New Special Field Examination and submit their Reading Lists by June 30th of Year 2 (see on the Special Field Examination: New Guidelines).
-Students in the third or subsequent years of registration in 2021-2022 follow the Old Guidelines for the Special Field Exam.
-Students entering the second year of registration in 2021-2022 may opt into the new system.
+- Students should pass the Special Field Examination and submit their Reading Lists by June 30th of Year 2 (see on the Special Field Examination Guidelines).
 It is unnecessary to have passed all language requirements before working on the Special Field Examination, but all language requirements must be fulfilled prior to taking the Special Field Examination.
 For these language requirements, see the PhD program requirements.